Thirteen (TV series): Production

 The series was shot on location in Bristol.
 The finale is set in a house in the Lockleaze suburb of Bristol, featuring the Purdown BT Tower, which is mentioned by name in the show.

 The title music is "In Your Dreams" from the album Wild Go by Dark Dark Dark.
 The final episode features a cover of Royal Blood's "Out of the Black" by Billie Marten.

 DVD release and streaming

 Thirteen was released on DVD on Region 2 in the United Kingdom and Ireland from 2 Entertain on 18 April 2016, on Region 1 in the United States and Canada via Acorn DVD and BBC DVD on 2 August 2016, and on Region 4 in Australia on 7 September 2016.
 The series has also been released on DVD in Germany from distribution company Polyband on 27 January 2017.

-The series is also available for streaming or purchase via Amazon Video, and was available for streaming on the BBC iPlayer until mid-2020.
+The series is also available for streaming or purchase via Amazon Video, and is available for streaming on the BBC iPlayer.
+Peacock also offers the show in the United States.